-Financial analysis is the profound study of the financial position of an institution.
-Financial analysis in this study is the calculation an evaluation of various financial ratios, specially the ratios related to the deposit mobilization of selected banks.
+Financial analysis is the thorough study of the financial position of an institution.
+Financial analysis in this study is the calculation and evaluation of various financial ratios, especially the ratios related to the deposit mobilization of selected banks.

 This section deals with the analysis of different components regarding deposit mobilization.
 Following three categories of ratios are presented in this section: